Famous graphic designers that shaped design history

 Massimo Vignelli

-Massimo Vignelli was originally an architect who graduated from Politecnico Di Milano, one of Europe’s most respected engineering schools, who went on to become a famous designer of… well, all sorts of things.
-He was famously governed by the motto “If you can design one thing, you can design everything”.
+Massimo Vignelli was originally an architect who graduated from Politecnico di Milano, one of Europe's most respected engineering schools, who went on to become a famous designer of all sorts of things.
+He was famously governed by the motto "If you can design one thing, you can design everything".
 He was a follower of the Modernist school of design and used geometrical forms in all his creations.

-From packaging to interior design, he has worked in many areas and with high-profile clients like IBM, American Airlines, Bloomingdale and the City of New York, for which he designed the New York City Subway Map.
+From packaging to interior design, he worked in many fields of graphic design, with high-profile clients like IBM, American Airlines, Bloomingdale's and the City of New York, for which he designed the New York City Subway Map.
 He considered this simplified visual for navigation to be one of his greatest creations.
-And he was right since this map is thought to be a landmark in the Modernist information design.
+And he was right, since this map is thought to be a landmark in Modernist information design.

-Vignelli also worked on several typefaces, improving and simplifying very notable fonts like Bodoni, Helvetica and others.
+Vignelli also worked on several typefaces, improving and simplifying very notable fonts like Bodoni and Helvetica.

 They've also written the book Make Your Own Luck: A DIY Attitude to Graphic Design & Illustration, as well as sailed the waters of vinyl publishing with Isomorph Records.